westial/clevercarino/README.md

 This project is divided into two parts:

 * clevercarcpp: C/C++ library with the interfaces and implementations for an abstract robot.
 The implementations are decoupled so they need injected functions as dependencies to make the final hardware run.
-* clevercarino: Arduino Main entry point and header files implementing the functions that clevercarapp need to make Clevercarino run.
+* clevercarino: Arduino Main entry point and header files implementing the functions that clevercarcpp need to make Clevercarino run.

 ## Requirements ##